benjavides/Spout-UE5/README.md

   - Optional `UTextureRenderTarget2D` – the receiver will copy the stream into it.
 - Always validate `OutMat` before using it, as the sender may not be available or may reconnect.

+#### Render Target Notes

+If you choose to output the received Spout stream into a `UTextureRenderTarget2D`, the recommended and most reliable format is:

+- **RTF RGBA8 sRGB**

+Other formats may either not work correctly or result in poor visual quality.
+Support for additional formats is still under investigation, and users are encouraged to test and choose what best fits their use case.

+#### Material Output Notes

+If you want to use a **Material** as the output for the Spout Receiver:

+- You can provide **any material** as input to the Receiver.
+- Inside that material, add a **Texture Parameter**.
+- The name of this Texture Parameter **must exactly match** the parameter name specified in the Spout Receiver node.
+- The Receiver will automatically bind the incoming Spout texture to that parameter at runtime.

+If you do not wish to use a material, this step can be safely skipped and the raw texture or render target output can be used instead.

 **Notes**
 - The receiver automatically reconnects when the sender becomes available.
 - The assigned material must be compatible with Spout input.
 - Avoid heavy logic on Tick; use a timer if possible.